NaserJamal/simple-ocr/README.md

 - Ensure you have API credits

 **Output file not found:**
-- The `output/` directory is created automatically
+- Each level has its own `output/` directory that's created automatically
-- Check `../../output/output.txt` relative to the level
+- Check `output/output.txt` within the level directory

 ---